 Using a choice of different super-fine wood chips (apple, hickory, cherry, peach, pecan, mesquite, corn cob, and others), you can hot smoke all kinds of meat as well as vegetables.
 I have the original, which measures 11″ x 15″ by 3.5″ in height.
-They also offer a mini which is 7″ x 11″ x 3.5″, but its small size is a bit limiting (although it’s handy and more portable for camping.)
+They also offer a mini which is 7″ x 11″ x 3.5″, but its small size is a bit limiting (although it’s handy and more portable for camping.
+Of course, if you’re camping, you need to remember other camping gear: tent, blanket, and more!)
 Just 1–2 tablespoons of chips is all that’s needed.
 Because the smoke and the food are enclosed, your kitchen won’t smell but your food will definitely be smoked.
 The manufacturer makes recommendations for which kinds of chips work best with different kinds of foods, and until you’ve experimented a bit you should follow their guidelines.

 Good thing I’ve eaten already this evening.
 This is making me think about getting out that smoker for my next meal!
 Note that while you can jury rig something like this yourself using a roasting pan, I’d recommend buying this product.
 It’s designed expressly for this purpose, it comes with a sampler of woodchips, and the manual/cookbook that comes with it is helpful.
 And no, there’s nothing in it for me for recommending this smoker; I just think it’s a great product.